 This technology is based on convolutional neural networks.
 A learning sample selection consists of images of men and women, broken down by their hairstyle.
 Learning is the process of matching an image with the most relevant hairstyle sample.

 Semi-supervised metrics learning was used for the creation of the data set.

 Subsequently, a GAN was trained for the expansion of the data set, upon which, the final network was trained.
 To improve quality, a loss function, specifically selected for the task, was used.

 - Haircuts of any shape can be detected, regardless of hair length

-- The algorithm distinguishes with pixel precision between hair, face and other parts, such as beard, moustache or glasses
+- The algorithm distinguishes with pixel precision between hair, face and other parts, such as beard, mustache or glasses

-- Virtual hair salon: trying out new hair colours and hair styles
+- Virtual hair salon: trying out new hair colors and hair styles

 - Detecting hair style for 3D avatar creation